ppotaki/zad_mk_user/README.md

 You will prompted for password.

 When new string will be genrated replace generated value with "upassword" varaible in playbooks there is also possible to replace user name with "uname" variable.

+To see if user has been created just run following command:

+> #ansible <inventory> -a "grep -r <user_name> /etc/passwd"